husanhayer/russianrouellte/README.md

 # russianrouellte
-these is russian rouellte game stored in c#
+This is russian rouellte game stored in c#